 Because every business is different, and so are the people running them, I can only draw on my own experiences.

 At night, when mommy needs to work, the baby is all dad’s from dinner to bedtime.
-The same can be said when daddy is out on deliveries; baby spends her nights with mommy.
+When I am working out on deliveries; baby spends her nights with mommy.

 As my wife and I can both attest, it can be quite frustrating.

-I don’t know if this is the best approach, but it’s one of the few ways I’ve found to be supportive and help dear wife get her work done without being directly involved.
+I not sure if this is the best approach.
+Day trips are the best method I have found to be supportive and allow my wife to get her work done.

 Can any one offer me other suggestions or tips from your partners about how they support you and your business?